High Resolution and High-Speed Live Optical Flow Velocimetry: Accuracy benchmarks on synthetic flows

-In \citet{Lagemann2022GeneralizationOD}, RAFT-PIV applied to a turbulent boundary layer showed similar trends: larger displacement gradients increased errors in both velocity components, while higher seeding density reduced them. \citet{choi2023deep} also validated a CNN-based OF method with Rankine-vortex images (various $R$; $D=5$~px).
+In \citet{Lagemann2022GeneralizationOD}, RAFT-PIV applied to a turbulent boundary layer showed similar trends: larger displacement gradients increased errors in both displacement components, while higher seeding density reduced them. \citet{choi2023deep} also validated a CNN-based OF method with Rankine-vortex images (various $R$; $D=5$~px).
 Their $R^2$ ($R^2 = 1 - \frac{\Sigma (V - \hat{V})^2}{\Sigma (V - \bar{V})^2}$, where $V$ is the theoretical data, $\bar{V}$ is the mean of the theoretical data, and $\hat{V}$ is the result from their code) comparison against reference data is reproduced for context.
-Figure~\ref{fig:R2} compares our $R^2$ values to \citet{choi2023deep}; when limits are not exceeded, our OFV resolves velocity gradients as well or better.
+Figure~\ref{fig:R2} compares our $R^2$ values to \citet{choi2023deep}.
+When the limits are not exceeded, OFV solves displacement gradients as well, or even better.

-Another observation from Table~\ref{tab:of_best} and Fig.~\ref{fig:best_results} is that \textbf{KR} relates more with displacement \emph{gradient} than with displacement magnitude.
-For example, with $r=100$~px and $D=32$~px, the optimal \textbf{KR} is only $2$~px.
+Another observation from Table~\ref{tab:of_best} and Figs.~\ref{fig:Best_U_8} -- \ref{fig:Best_U_32} is that \textbf{KR} relates more with displacement \emph{gradient} than with displacement magnitude.
+For example, with $r=100$~px and $D=32$~px (Fig.~\ref{fig:Best_U_32}), the optimal \textbf{KR} is only $2$~px.
 Ranking results by $D/R$ reveals a trend: higher $D/R$ (stronger gradients) selects smaller \textbf{KR}, and vice versa.
-Algorithmically, larger kernels smooth the field, whereas smaller kernels better capture localized variation (i.e., high gradients).
-This is evident in Fig.~\ref{fig:best_results} b, i, p, w), all at $D/R=0.32$, which share \emph{similar} OFV parameters regardless of $D$ and $R$.
+Algorithmically, larger kernels smooth the field, whereas smaller kernels better capture localized variations (i.e., high gradients).
+This is evident, for example, in Fig.~\ref{fig:Best_U_24}, where the displacement is the same, but the size of the structure changes, and the \textbf{KR} reported in Tab.~\ref{tab:of_best} decreases inversely to $D/R$.
 This shows an inverse correlation between \textbf{KR} and displacement \emph{gradient}.